VR333/calculator/ReadMe.txt

-I assume that have NodeJs and npm installed.
+I assume that you have NodeJs and npm installed.
 So you need only webpack and webpack-dev-server. just enter following command to install webpack:
      npm i -g webpack